-There is not much attention paid these days to data reliability and analytic validity (R&V) in quantitative thought and practice.
-Many data practitioners, especially those in Computer Science-IT Data Science (CS-IT Data Science), don’t get what the terms mean, especially for R&V work they might need to do routinely that is not done at all.
+There is not much attention paid these days to data reliability and validity (DR&V).
+Many data-scientific practitioners, especially those in Computer Science-IT Data Science (CS-IT Data Science), don’t get what the terms mean, especially for DR&AV work they might need to do routinely that they do not do at all.

-But with more and more data, CS-IT Data Scientists and data scientists from all disciplines have a greater need for the tools and statistical theory of data collection, selection, and construction; bivariate and multi-variate correlation analysis; and sampling.
-Ultimately R&V analysis also demands these analytic and testing routines, not the basically zero attention it too often receives.
+Instead, with more and more data, CS-IT Data Scientists and data scientists from all disciplines have a greater need for the statistical theory and tools of data collection, selection, and construction; bi- and multi-variate correlation analysis; and sampling.
+Ultimately, DR&AV analysis demands these descriptive and testing routines as essential preparation for analytic work, not the basically zero attention it too often receives.

 So what is reliability?
-It is the key standard (the “platinum” standard, if you’re with me so far) for the quality of a measure, because a measure must be reliable if it’s to be valid.
-It refers to a measure’s consistency.
+It is a key standard for the quality of a measure, because a measure must be reliable if it’s to be valid.
+It refers to a measure’s consistency and repeatability.
 We consider a measure reliable if, when we repeatedly measure the same person, plant, machine or system, along a particular dimension or variable, it produces approximately the same value.
 To illustrate, there is the simple example of a mechanical bathroom scale, and measurements recorded under the variable name “weight.”

 Measure your weight 10 times in a row, with no time for drinking, eating, or exercise in between.
 The first shows 180.10, the next 180.07, the next 180.08, and so on, all very close to 180.
 Even though there is some small variation—no matter how precise the instrument, all measurements vary, and it’s a mechanical scale, after all—for our purposes, the scale produces a consistent and therefore reliable “weight” measure.
 But if one weighing registers 180, the next 350, and the next 400, the scale produces inconsistent and therefore unreliable measures.